vitorm04/docs.pt-br/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-defineconstant-method.md

  no O valor da constante.

  `cSig`
- no O tamanho da matriz de `signature`.
+ no O tamanho da `signature` matriz.

  `signature`
  no A assinatura de tipo para a constante.